hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 default collector, G1, is pretty good on its own, but if you need even better latency, you can use the experimental ZGC collector.
-We couldn't reduce the latency spikes below 10 milliseconds, however we did note they weren't necessarily due to outright GC pauses but rather short periods of increased background GC work.
-Shenandoah came out as a big loser in our test, concurrent GC work occasionally raising latency above 200 ms.
+We couldn't reduce the latency spikes below 10 milliseconds, however we did note that, in the case of ZGC and Shenandoah, they weren't due to outright GC pauses but rather short periods of increased background GC work.
+Shenandoah's overheads occasionally raised latency above 200 ms.

 ### Scenario 2: Large State, Less Strict Latency